 Multiple matched-pair studies have at least hinted at the presence of racial discrimination at some property and casualty insurance businesses.
 When leaving messages at these businesses, white callers have sometimes been more likely to have their calls returned.
 Similarly, individuals posing as insurance applicants have sometimes noted differences in their ability to obtain an insurance quote depending on their race.

-On the other hand, critics of those studies have noted the usually small sample sizes of the data and have occasionally posed questions about the potential for political bias among the groups that conduct the research.
+On the other hand, critics of those studies have sometimes noted the usually small sample sizes of the data.